Yoga darśana, yoga sādhana

 We believe it is time once again to come together as an international community of academics to continue interdisciplinary dialogue on yoga in all of its manifestations.
 Together we will discuss the methods applied in yoga studies, the pathways of yoga’s migration across the globe, the social and technological factors mediating its transnational flow, as well as yoga’s role as a mediator in social relations and social change.

-We plan to meet once again in the very centre of Kraków to share our research during face-to-face interactions, in a hopefully post-pandemic reality.
-However, we would like to make the conference accessible to those who are not able to attend in person.
-Please let us know if attending in person is not likely to be possible to you when you submit your abstract.
+We plan to meet once again in the very centre of Kraków to share our research during face-to-face interactions.
+Although this is primarily an in person event, we would like to make the conference as accessible as possible to those who are not able to attend in person and will be providing the option to present and attend online.

 The conference will feature keynote lectures by: